Field Tester Plus for LoRaWAN FAQs & Troubleshooting

 Packet loss is calculated based on the frame sequence number.
 Each uplink or downlink message carries a frame sequence number in the application layer data.
 The sequence number increments by 1 for each packet sent.
 Here’s the calculation method:

-Frame Sequence Number: Uplink messages use 2 bytes for the frame sequence number, with a range of 1-65535.
+Uplink messages use 2 bytes for the frame sequence number, with a range of 1-65535.
 Downlink messages use 1.5 bytes (12 bits) for the frame sequence number, with a range of 1-4095.

 When the frame sequence number exceeds the maximum value, it will restart from 1.

-Packet Loss Rate Calculation: Both uplink and downlink packet loss rates use a sliding window method with a window size of 50.
+Both uplink and downlink packet loss rates use a sliding window method with a window size of 50.
 Each time a message is received, the frame number is added to the sliding window.
 If the window contains fewer than 50 packets, the actual number of received packets is counted.
 When the sliding window is full (50 messages), the oldest frame number is removed from the window, and the latest frame number is added.

-Example: If the received frame numbers are 2, 4, and 5, the theoretical number of received packets is 5 - 2 + 1 = 4, and the actual number of received packets is 3, so the packet loss rate is (4 - 3) / 4 = 25%.
+If the received frame numbers are 2, 4, and 5, the theoretical number of received packets is 5 - 2 + 1 = 4, and the actual number of received packets is 3, so the packet loss rate is (4 - 3) / 4 = 25%.
 After the window is full with 50 messages, the packet loss rate is calculated based on the most recent data in the window.

-The sliding window will be cleared and the frame number reset each time a label is updated.
+The sliding window will be cleared, and the frame number reset each time a label is updated.